wasmCloud/adr/0009-jetstream.md

 ### Negative Consequences

-* Requires developers to enable the JetStream feature when starting NATs servers for development (goes to developer experience)
+* Requires developers to enable the JetStream feature when starting NATS servers for development (goes to developer experience)

 ## Pros and Cons of the Options